-“Great CEOs face the pain.
+“Great CEOs face pain.
 They deal with the sleepless nights, the cold sweats, and what my friend the great Alfred Chuang (legendary cofounder and CEO of BEA Systems) calls “the torture.”
 Whenever I meet a successful CEO, I ask them how they did it.
 Mediocre CEOs point to their brilliant strategic moves or their intuitive business sense or a variety of other self-congratulatory explanations.
-The great CEOs tend to be remarkably consistent in their answers.
+Great CEOs tend to be remarkably consistent in their answers.
 They all say, “I didn’t quit.” – Ben Horowitz, co-founder of Andreessen Horowitz

 On having a sense of perspective

 “In the future, it will become increasingly obvious that your competitors are just as clueless as you are.” — Scott Adams, creator of Dilbert.

 “… for it happens in all human affairs that we never seek to escape one mischief without falling into another.
 Prudence, therefore, consists in knowing how to distinguish degrees of disadvantage, and in accepting a less evil as a good.” — Niccolo Machiavelli, satirist, historian, and founding father of modern political science.

 “It’s good to have money and the things that money can buy, but it’s good, too, to check up once in a while and make sure that you haven’t lost the things that money can’t buy.” — George Horace Lorimer, prominent American journalist.